thesofproject/sof-docs/developer_guides/firmware/components/component-overview.rst

 to the component ops implementation.

 UUIDs (Universally Unique Identifiers) provide a more scalable and collision-free way of component identification.
-UUIDs are currently used by the tracing subsystem while both the topology and driver still depend on ``type`` to define topology and create component instances.
-UUIDs are expected to replace the ``type`` in these parts as well.
+UUIDs are currently used as the standard interface by all users of the SOF firmware, including the tracing subsystem, the topology .m4 files, and the Linux topology driver.
+Using the ``type`` to define topology and create component is still supported today, but the ``type`` could be moved out of the IPC struct in the future, so allocating UUID for the new added component driver is *mandatory* now.

 The UUID entry declared in the FW code contains the identifier value as well as the object which is the component name in this case.
 Both are